Secure Blockchain-Based Supply Chain Management with Verifiable Digital Twins: The Real-World: Our System Lg

 This section describes how our system works in the real world.
 Our supply chain protocol $\Psc$ realizes the functionality $\Fsc$ and operates with functionalities $\Fledg$, $\Fsmt$, $\Fsig$ and $\Fff$.

 As explained in Section \ref{subsec:FLfunc}, $\Fledg$ models a transaction ledger.
-To achieve strong guarantees, a party issues transaction relative to an account.
+To achieve strong guarantees, a party issues transactions relative to an account.
 Signatures enter the picture at this level: an honest participant of the network will issue only signed transactions on the network.
 Each party $\party$ has a signature key pair $(\pk,\sk)$ obtained via $\Fsig$.

 Whenever $\party$ is supposed to submit a transaction $\tx'$, $\party$ signs it and appends the signature $\sgn$ and its party identifier $\party$.
 We define the transaction format as $\tx=(\tx',\sgn,\party)$, where the first part is an arbitrary transaction.
 To verify the signature, it is important to provide the verification key.
 This information must be added in the transaction or must be possible to calculate it from the transaction data.
 We assume that the public key for the signature verification can be extracted from the party identifier $\party$.
 In the real world, any blockchain system that realizes $\Fledg$ can be used.
-For our purpose, a reasonable choice is Hyperledger Fabric\cite{ABBCCC18}, which offers a membership service infrastructure \cite{HLFMSP} to grant long-term credentials to network participants and supports a pluggable transaction validation \cite{HLFTrans}.
+For our purpose, a reasonable choice is Hyperledger Fabric\cite{ABBCCC18}, which offers a membership service infrastructure \footnote{See the Membership Service Providers (MSP) at \url{https://hyperledger-fabric.readthedocs.io/en/release-2.2/msp.html} (accessed 14 July 2022).} to grant long-term credentials to network participants and supports a pluggable transaction validation \footnote{See the Pluggable Transaction Endorsement and Validation at \url{https://hyperledger-fabric.readthedocs.io/en/release-2.2/pluggable_endorsement_and_validation.html} (accessed 14 July 2022).}.
 The functionality $\Fsmt$ can be implemented by establishing a secure communication channel between parties (e.g., via TLS protocol). $\Fsig$ can be accommodated by employing a digital scheme that secure realizes the functionality (e.g., ECDSA).
 In the real world, the functionality $\Fff$ is realized by physical \AFSs\ that are able to verify the originality of a product.
 We assume in $\Fff$ that the list of all allocated devices is available to all parties.
 This can be achieved in the real world by involving an \AFS\ issuer $\DevIss$.
 If a party wants to be provided with at least one \AFS\ to be able to perform quality checks on the items, the party has to request $\DevIss$.
 When $\DevIss$ issues a new \AFS, it makes publicly available which \AFS\ is associated with which party.